-Due to the small number of fixed-hook sets in IPHC Regulatory Areas 2A, 2B and 4C (4C represents a change for 2019 due to continued decrease in fixed-hook effort in that area), snap gear is included in the calculation for these areas.
+Due to the small number of fixed-hook sets in IPHC Regulatory Areas 2A, 2B and 4C, snap gear is included in the calculation for these areas.
 This is done by dividing the snap gear effort by a factor of 1.35 (Clark 2002).
-A detailed exploratory analysis of the logbook standardization data and methods was completed during 2014 (Monnahan and Stewart 2015), which suggested future analyses would be able to include all logbook records in all Regulatory Areas regardless of gear type if a model-based estimator were used.
-However, discussions with the IPHC's Scientific Review Board did not result in a recommendation to change the simple method employed historically.
+A detailed exploratory analysis of the logbook standardization data and methods was completed during 2014 (Monnahan and Stewart 2015), which suggested future analyses could include all logbook records in all Regulatory Areas regardless of gear type if a model-based estimator were used.
+However, discussions with the IPHC's Scientific Review Board have not resulted in a recommendation to change the simple method employed historically.
 There are too few logs available on an annual basis from Area 4E to include that regulatory area in the WPUE calculations.

-These annual area-specific mean catch-rates are then weighted by the geographic extent of suitable depths occupied by Pacific halibut within each IPHC Regulatory Area (g_a , 0-400 fathoms; 0-732 m) relative to the entire coast (Figure 34).
-The weighted values are then summed to generate a coast-wide index of abundance:
+These annual area-specific mean catch rates are then weighted by the geographic extent of suitable depths occupied by Pacific halibut within each IPHC Regulatory Area (g_a , 0-400 fathoms; 0-732 m) relative to the entire coast (Figure 33).
+The weighted values are then summed to generate a coastwide index of abundance: